mcheng3/TubeArrivalsMap/README.md

 ## Relevance And Significance

   We all hate waiting for the bus and train.
 That's why our website will allow you to see London's transportation system LIVE!
-Our European friends will surely find this tool useful in their daily ventures and so will you if you ever visit London.
+Our British friends will surely find this tool useful in their daily ventures and so will you if you ever visit London.
 In addition, this also serves as a prototype for our NYC's transit system site, however their API needs work.
 Until then, we will explore London's bustling transit network!

 ## Making The Data Come Alive